Lucas Parsons

+Early life and amateur career

-Parsons was born in Orange, New South Wales.
-As an amateur, he won both the Australian and New Zealand Amateur Championships in 1991.
-He turned professional the following year and joined the PGA Tour of Australasia.
+In 1969, Parsons was born in Orange, New South Wales.
+As an amateur, he won both the Australian Amateur and New Zealand Amateur Championship in 1991.

+Professional career

+In 1992, Parsons turned professional.
+He joined the PGA Tour of Australasia.
 Parsons won seven tournaments on the PGA Tour of Australasia, including the New Zealand Open in 1995.
-He played one unsuccessful season on the United States-based PGA Tour in 1996.
-He also played for a time on the European Tour after graduating from the second tier Challenge Tour in 1999, having won two tournaments and finished 10th on the money list.
+He played one unsuccessful season on the United States–based PGA Tour in 1996.

+Parsons also played for a time on the European Tour after graduating from the second tier Challenge Tour in 1999, having won two tournaments and finished 10th on the money list.
 His best season-end ranking on the European Tour Order of Merit was 37th in 2000, the year he won the Greg Norman Holden International, also a PGA Tour of Australasia event.
 He finished a career best 2nd on that tour's Order of Merit at the end of the 1999/2000 season.

-MasterChef Australia
+Restaurant career

-Having retired from tournament golf at the end of 2008, Parsons now runs a café in Randwick, New South Wales and was a participant in the first season of the competitive cooking television show MasterChef Australia.
+Having retired from tournament golf at the end of 2008, Parsons now runs a café in Randwick, New South Wales, and was a participant in the first season of the competitive cooking television show MasterChef Australia.
 He hoped to expand his business and open a restaurant.
 He cooked a Singaporean Chili Crab dish which impressed the judges and helped him progress to the semi-finals.
 Parsons beat celebrity chef Ben O'Donoghue in the sixth Celebrity Chef Challenge to guarantee himself a place in the finals.
 He was the first finalist eliminated on 13 July 2009 followed by former competitor Julia Jenkins who also won a celebrity chef challenge.